 Definition of Mamila

-In Mexico, there is an additional connotation when using the word mamila.
-Mexicans use the term to describe a conceited or arrogant person.
-The nipples are people who remain highlighting their high status, possessions or abilities.
-They are characterized by being haughty.
+- Colloquially, the term is used to describe a conceited or arrogant person.
+Nummies are people who keep highlighting their high status, belongings or abilities.

 - The Slovenian term mamila translates into Spanish as “drugs”.
 That is, it refers to products that are consumed to alleviate and treat disease or recreationally.

 Mamila is a term that comes from the Latin mamilla, which is short for mamma.
 In other words, in Spanish it literally means “tetilla” and from there each of its meanings used among the speakers of this language are born.

 Originally the term refers to the man’s nipple.
 However, given the wide use of Spanish, other meanings were adopted, especially in Mexico.
 Despite this, these semantics are related to the primary sense.

 CURIOSITIES OF MAMILA